 There were 15 VOB and SDVOB business owners sitting around that table wondering if our definition of “DA” was the same definition she meant.
 She finally broke the silence and said, “Gentlemen it stands for “Dumb Ass” and if the DA wasn’t removed before my course ended those students failed.”
 Her reasoning was if a future entrepreneur didn’t recognize the value of having an attorney on call for a small monthly fee, then they were too stupid to be an entrepreneur and would waste the limited SBA funding.

 Since the VBC would require some seed money to start and no VOB or SDVOB was flush with cash and remembering her endorsements of LegalShield, I made a proposal to Dr. Miller.
 That proposal was that if she made warm introductions to the C-Level executives (decision makers) from her contact list I would donate 33% of my gross commissions to fund the VBC.
 She immediately agreed and said “Honey you’ve got my Rolodex”.

 There were several delays in creating the initial letter that Dr. Miller intended to send to her warm contacts; the delays continued when her partner was diagnosed with advanced Parkinson’s dementia.
 We had several false starts because of these new priorities in Dr. Miller’s life.
 Once the Consortium was self-funding we would continue these donations created by Team Veteran LLC to be used for Veteran’s needs, and the seed to create the nonprofit Team Veteran Foundation was planted.

 September 13, 2012 Team Veteran Foundation, Inc a 501 (c)(3) was born.
 Soliciting for corporate or individual donations is extremely difficult because the vast majority of Americans mistakenly believe the VA provides all Veteran support and medical treatments.
-Team Veteran LLC is creating new money by donating their commissions to create the funds to help Veterans, 1st Responders and their families.
+Team Veteran LLC is creating new money by donating their commissions, from these plans, to generate the funds to help Veterans, 1st Responders and their families.

-During this strategy meeting, Dr Miller addressed a concern about these services being offered through direct sales.
+During this strategy meeting, Dr. Miller addressed a concern about these plans being offered through direct sales.
 Her response was, “Show me a better alternative to create sustainable funding.
 There is no difference with this, than any other cause marketing campaign”.